The 2 most significant factors that directly impact whether azaleas bloom are:

 If you add fertilizer too late in the Summer the Nitrogen will stimulate foliage growth at the expense of flowers.
 The leaves may be green and healthy but the azalea may not bloom properly.

-Fertilizer can also help to maintain soil acidity which helps with nutrient uptake from the roots to keep the azalea healthy that it has the right conditions for blooming in the Spring.
+Fertilizer can also help to maintain soil acidity which helps with nutrient uptake from the roots to keep the azalea healthy so that it has the right conditions for blooming in the Spring.

 Applying fertilizer too late in the season will stimulate new growth that will die in the first frost of Winter which leaves the azalea more vulnerable to disease.